AdobeDocs/experience-manager-cloud-service.en/help/assets/add-assets.md

 ### Asset Bulk Import tool {#asset-bulk-ingestor}

 The tool is provided only to the administrators' group to use for large-scale ingestion of assets from Azure or S3 datastores.
-Shared Access Signature (SAS) is used as a Unique Resource Identifier (URI) in the Asset bulk import tool.
-It provides restricted access rights to the Azure database resources.
-Additionally, the SAS key can be shared with the users whom you want to provide access to AEM repository.
 See a video walk-through of the configuration and ingestion.

 >[!VIDEO](https://video.tv.adobe.com/v/329680/?quality=12&learn=on)